Name of Head of Department

 All students at DHSG rotate through a broad and balance curriculum that inspire our students to experience success in challenging physical activities and competitive sports.
 We aim for our students to become competent performers in a broad range of activities and hopefully embed values such as fairness and respect.
 We are particularly committed to helping our students become physically confident to enable them to lead healthy, active lives.
 The aesthesis areas of Gym and Dance are very important to us a department.

 Key stage 3 (Year 7 and 8)

-Pupils in Years 7 follow courses in Multi Skill, Gymnastics, Dance, Games, Athletics and Rounders in line with the National Curriculum.
+Pupils in Year 7 follow courses in Multi Skill, Gymnastics, Fitness, Dance, Games, Football, Athletics and Rounders in line with the National Curriculum.
 In addition, they are encouraged to participate in extra-curricular activities.

-Pupils in Year 8 follow courses in Games, Dance, Gymnastics and Athletics.
+Pupils in Year 8 follow courses in Games, Orienteering, Fitness, Table Tennis, Gymnastics, Badminton and Athletics.
 In addition they are encouraged to participate in extra-curricular activities which can be selected from a wide programme of team activities and clubs.

 Key stage 4 (Year 9, 10 and 11)

-When our students progress into Y10, they opt into a ‘pathway’ from choices of ‘Competitive Team Performance’ (Games), ‘Competitive Individual Performance’ (Leisure) or ‘Participation and Healthy Lifestyles’ (Combined), and both Sport and Dance leadership.
-The activities the students experience are reflective of the pathway they have chosen, and they follow this pathway for the entire year in both their core PE lessons.
+When our students progress into Y10, they opt into a ‘pathway’ from PE with includes a range of competitive, Leisure, Team and Individual activities that the students rotate around.
+Both Sport and Dance leadership are also on offer.
 In Year 11 we have five options for the students to select from and they change each half term, these include; Dance, Trampolining, Swimming, Badminton, Multi Sports, Dodgeball and Fitness.

 There are many opportunities to participate in sport outside of lessons, these include clubs in: